The Ivory Door: Background

 Milne, though he had written dozens of plays and screenplays through the 1910s and 1920s, had become best known by far for his Winnie-the-Pooh stories.
 He was conflicted about his success, and in the introduction to The Ivory Door, he lamented what he perceived to be his new reputation for "whimsy": "I have the Whimsical label so firmly round my own neck that I can neither escape from it nor focus it... it seems to me now that if I write anything less realistic, less straightforward than 'The cat sat on the mat,' I am 'indulging in a whimsy.'"

 The Ivory Door premiered on Broadway on October 18, 1927 at the Punch and Judy Theater (later the Charles Hopkins Theatre), starring Henry Hull, Louise Closser Hale, and Donald Meek.
 The production ran for 39 weeks and 310 performances.
+The costumes were designed by Helene Pons.

 The Ivory Door was later produced at the Haymarket Theater on April 17, 1929, starring Angela Baddeley, Rosina Filippi, C. M. Lowne, Sam Livesey, and Francis Lister.
 However, the play closed after only 20 performances.

 The play received mixed reviews.
 The New Yorker panned the New York production as "a lethal combination of whimsy and lethargy."
 The New Statesman praised the plot as "extraordinarily worked out," particularly the "pure dramatic innovation" of the final act.
 A critic for The New Age wrote: "What Mr. A. A. Milne does well, it must be agreed, he does supremely well.
 But he is not a dramatist."
 Milne was distraught at the poor reception of a play he was particularly fond of, writing: "The Ivory Door is damned and slammed not by the public but by the critics."